Norovirus - hospitalGastroenteritis - norovirus; Colitis - norovirus; Hospital acquired infection - norovirus

 - Washing hands with soap and water prevents the spread of any infection.

-- Alcohol based hand sanitizers can be used between hand washing.
+- Alcohol-based hand sanitizers can be used between hand-washing.

 Staff and health care providers must:

-- Wear a mask when there is a chance of splashing of bodily fluids.Always clean and disinfect surfaces patients have touched using a bleach-based cleaner.
+- Wear a mask when there is a chance of splashing bodily fluids.

-- Limit moving patients to other areas of the hospital
+- Limit moving patients to other areas of the hospital.

-Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.